chimera-linux/cports/Packaging.md

 always mounted as read only.
 That prevents unintended modifications to the container, ensuring that it always remains consistent.

+When bootstrapping the build container from binary packages, `/etc/machine-id` is generated as a random string.
+This is mainly to allow things that need it to pass tests and so on.

 The following environment variables are exported into the sandbox:

 * `PATH` The executable path, includes `/usr/bin` plus possible